tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 The cards created during garbage collection do not need to be redirtied, so another garbage collection phase that was removed.

+### Code Size

+During review a colleague mentioned that the change reduces total code size by around 5%.

 ## Summary

 This change removes the need for a large part of G1's write barrier using a dual card table approach to avoid fine-grained synchronization, increasing throughput significantly for some applications.